cloud66/help-old/_posts/tutorials/2012-01-05-nginx-deny.md

 Follow the instructions below to accomplish this.

 <ol class="article-list">
-<li>Create a file in the root of your repository called _blockips.conf_.
+<li>Create a file in the root of your repository called blockips.conf.
 This file will contain the IPs you wish to allow/deny.</li>
 <li>To deny a single IP address, you can use the following syntax:</li>
 <code>deny 1.2.3.4;</code><br>
 You can also deny an entire subnet as follows: